Catholic Church in Estonia: Current state of Catholicism in Estonia

 The Catholic population of Estonia is small, but has seen a rapid increase since the end of the Soviet rule.

 In 2020, estimates suggested that there were 7,000 Catholics in the country (0.5% of the population); this included 31 priests and nuns across 10 parishes.
 Most are of Estonian background but also many Lithuanians and Poles.
 Most live in the major towns such as Tallinn, Tartu, and Narva.
 Estonia had no dioceses after 1560 but after 1924 the whole country formed an apostolic administration.
 From 2005 to 2024 the Apostolic Administrator of Estonia who resides in Tallinn was Bishop Philippe Jourdan.
 He then became bishop of the newly established Diocese of Tallinn, which encompasses all of Estonia.
 Two parishes in Estonia (Tallinn and Tartu) are of the Greek Catholic Church and serve a mostly Ukrainian congregation.

+At the turn of the 20th and 21st century, brothers from Lithuania helped organize a Ukrainian Greek-Catholic parish in Tallinn.